Skip to main content

 For Medical Professionals

-Our New Family and Medical Outreach Coordinator, Kristi Maeng, welcomes the opportunity to discuss how the DSNMC can best serve our local medical professionals as you care for families who are receiving or have received a diagnosis of Down syndrome.
-To partner with the DSNMC in support of these families, please contact Kristi at newfamilies@dsnmc.org.
+Our New Family and Medical Outreach Coordinator, Kristi Maeng, welcomes the opportunity to discuss how DSNMC can best serve our local medical professionals as you care for families who are receiving or have received a diagnosis of Down syndrome.
+To partner with us in support of these families, please contact Kristi at newfamilies@dsnmc.org.

 Delivering the Diagnosis